 Launch your day with a ride among Big South Fork’s sandstone bluffs, pausing occasionally at rock outcrops to enjoy beautiful views of the river below.
-Big South Fork is found in the Kentucky's Southern Shorelines region.
+Big South Fork is found in the Southern Kentucky Vacations region.
 The mountain biking in Big South Fork is on the rugged side and a choose-your-own-adventure of sorts.
 You’ll find rides anywhere from just a few miles long all the way to quad-busting 35-mile loops.
 A favorite ride is to the John Muir Overlook, beginning at Peter’s Mountain Trailhead.
 You’ll ride past rock outcroppings with panoramic views of the forest plunging into the Big South Fork River Gorge—a truly memorable sight.
 From the overlook, turn around to complete the shorter ride, or keep going to continue the whole 35-mile loop.

 After an adrenaline-filled ride, relax in the afternoon with an awe-inspiring hike to the sandstone rock arches of Big South Fork.
 As you stroll through the forest, you’ll get glimpses of these unique formations that seem to rise out of the forest unexpectedly.
 Some arches are so high and large that they were once used for wagon roads.
 Check out Wagon Arch, or if you want to hike to a waterfall, try Yahoo arch, accessed from the Yahoo Falls Scenic Area.
 Another good destination is Split Bow Arch - a high, thin formation that is accessed by a scenic half-mile hike from the Bear Creek Overlook.